 Writing that fast is not a bad idea, but that doesn’t mean it’s a good idea either.

-For the past couple of years, most of the books I’ve bought have been self-published, and some of them have been very good.
+Many of the books I have bought in recent years were self-published, and some of them have been very good.
 The difference in quality between self-published and traditionally published works is decreasing with each passing year as indie authors learn the craft and the trade.
 Plenty of self-published books are even better than their traditionally published counterparts.

 A Case Study

 Recently, I picked up a book by an author whose blog I’d been following.
 The book was in the fantasy genre, and my expectations were very low because it had been written and published in less than four months.
-I’ll be honest — I couldn’t see how a decent book could be made in such a short time.
-Maybe a full-time author could pull it off, or maybe a story in a simpler genre could be written in such a short time span.
+I’ll be honest — I couldn’t see how a decent book could be made in such a short amount of time.
+Maybe a full-time author could pull it off, or maybe a story in a simpler genre could be written so quickly.
 But this was a pretty thick tome, complete with a large cast of a characters, an intricate world, and a detailed magic system, and the author wasn’t full-time.